Amazon Seller Guide

 • You can use props and backgrounds.

-| Slot | Image Type | Purpose | |------|-----------|---------| | 1 | Clean Main | Compliance + first impression | | 2 | Lifestyle Scene | Emotional connection | | 3 | Feature Infographic | Key selling points at a glance | | 4 | In Use | Demonstrate the product in action | | 5 | Ingredient/Material Breakdown or Detail Close-Up | Build quality trust | | 6 | Comparison Chart or Before & After | Differentiation | | 7 | What's Included or Size Comparison | Set clear expectations |
+| Slot | Image Type | Purpose | |------|-----------|---------| | 1 | Clean Main | Compliance + first impression | | 2 | Lifestyle Scene | Show the product in the buyer's real context | | 3 | Feature Infographic | Explain the strongest benefits at a glance | | 4 | In Use | Demonstrate fit, application, routine, or handling | | 5 | Ingredient/Material Breakdown or Detail Close-Up | Build quality and proof trust | | 6 | Comparison Chart or Before & After | Differentiate from generic alternatives | | 7 | What's Included or Size Comparison | Prevent expectation problems and returns |

 This order follows the way most shoppers scroll through Amazon listings: first impression, then desire, then details, then confidence.